 There are a few more tools that I need when I consider my use of computers and especially when I go online.
 Integrity tools I’d love to be able to confidently write that I can be trusted to surf the world-wide web without ever looking

 I engage with lots of apps, tools and networks every day, as I’m sure do you, but I’m learning.
 Here is what I’ve learned and what I still need help with.
-Networks Twitter: this is is my favoured network and also my favoured time-wasting tool.
-I
+Networks Twitter: this is my favoured network and also my favoured time-wasting tool.
+I have

 It’s not quite infographic Tuesday yet here on the blog, but as I’m posting about social media this week I thought I’d share this: – See more at: http://9clouds.com/2013/11/27/navigating-social-media-infographic/#sthash.Zybhm4La.dpuf